 The relative scarcity of source materials makes it difficult to explore the lives of free blacks in the antebellum US South.
 Constituting a much smaller percentage of the overall southern population than the enslaved, and mostly poor and illiterate, free people of colour left relatively little written testimony.
-Some free blacks petitioned county courts and state legislatures on various matters, collated by the "Race and Slavery Petitions Project", which also includes various petitions about free people of colour.
-More evidence can be found in the US census evidence, since this data included information about some free blacks, whereas enslaved people appear only namelessly, within lists known as "slave schedules".8
+Some free blacks petitioned county courts and state legislatures on various matters, collated by the Race and Slavery Petitions Project, which also includes various petitions about free people of colour.
+More evidence can be found in the US Census evidence, since this data included information about some free blacks, whereas enslaved people appear only namelessly, within lists known as "slave schedules."
+Other free people of colour are described in the published autobiographies of enslaved or formerly enslaved people.
+Only a handful of WPA respondents (of some 2,500 interviews) interviewed in the 1930s declared themselves to have been free during the slavery era, although many formerly enslaved interviewees mentioned their interactions